Medically reviewed by Drugs.com. Last updated on Jan 24, 2023.

-Food sources of vitamin B-6 include poultry, fish, potatoes, chickpeas and bananas.
+Food sources of vitamin B-6 include poultry, fish, potatoes, chickpeas, bananas and fortified cereals.
 Vitamin B-6 can also be taken as a supplement, typically as an oral capsule, tablet or liquid.

 People who have kidney disease or conditions that prevent the small intestine from absorbing nutrients from foods (malabsorption syndromes) are more likely to be vitamin B-6 deficient.
-Certain genetic diseases and some epilepsy medications also can lead to deficiency.
+Certain autoimmune disorders, some epilepsy medications and alcohol dependence also can lead to vitamin B-6 deficiency.
 This can cause a condition in which you don't have enough healthy red blood cells to carry adequate oxygen to your body's tissues (anemia), confusion, depression and a weakened immune system.

-A vitamin B-6 deficiency is usually coupled with deficiency in other B vitamins, such as folate (vitamin B-9) and vitamin B-12.
+A vitamin B-6 deficiency is usually coupled with deficiency in other B vitamins, such as folic acid (vitamin B-9) and vitamin B-12.

-The recommended daily amount of vitamin B-6 for adults is 1.3 milligrams.
+The recommended daily amount of vitamin B-6 for adults 50 and younger is 1.3 milligrams.
 After age 50, the recommended daily amount is 1.5 milligrams for women and 1.7 milligrams for men.

 Research on the use of vitamin B-6 for specific conditions shows:

 - Morning sickness.
 Vitamin B-6 might reduce the severity of morning sickness during pregnancy.
-If you have persistent morning sickness symptoms, your pregnancy care provider might prescribe vitamin B-6 supplements.
+If you have persistent nausea and vomiting, your pregnancy care provider might prescribe vitamin B-6 supplements.

 - Sideroblastic anemia.
 Vitamin B-6 is effective at treating this genetic type of anemia.

 A healthy and varied diet will provide most people with enough vitamin B-6.
-However, for people with kidney diseases, malabsorption syndromes and certain other conditions, a vitamin B-6 supplement is often necessary.
+However, for people with kidney diseases, malabsorption syndromes and certain other conditions, a vitamin B-6 supplement may be necessary.

-Vitamin B-6 supplements are also effective for treating a genetic form of anemia and for preventing an adverse reaction to the antibiotic cycloserine, a prescription drug taken to treat tuberculosis.
+Vitamin B-6 supplements are also effective for treating a genetic form of anemia and for preventing an adverse reaction to the antibiotic cycloserine (Seromycin), a prescription drug taken to treat tuberculosis.

 Safety and side effects

-However, too much vitamin B-6 also can cause:
+However, taking too much vitamin B-6 from supplements can cause: